 - The condition of the heart valves

-- The need for bypass surgery, angioplasty, atherectomy or stent
+- The need for coronary procedure or bypass surgery

 How is Heart Catheterization Performed?

-Contrast medium (dye that will soon show up on an X-ray) will be injected through a catheter.
-(You will not feel the catheter in the blood vessel).
-Sometimes a person may be sensitive or allergic to the dye.
-To relieve possible allergy symptoms, an IV will be used to administer antiallergy medication before the test.
-A heart catheterization is a test performed by a cardiologist — a physician who is specially trained to diagnose and treat heart problems.
+Dye will be injected through a catheter.
+To relieve possible allergy symptoms, an IV will be used to administer anti-allergy medication before the test.
 This test can reveal information about how the heart works, the blood supply to the heart and the heart valves that keep the blood flowing in one direction.

-You may experience extra heartbeats (palpitations) during the procedure.
+You may experience extra heartbeats during the procedure.
 These can be caused by the catheter and are only temporary.
 A hot, flushed feeling will come over you for about 15 seconds, once or twice, as the dye is injected into the pumping chamber.
-Your doctor will tell you when this is going to happen so you won’t be alarmed.

 The catheterization will last about one hour.